ProxiBlue/reCaptcha/README.md

     <?php echo $this->getChildHtml('recaptcha'); ?>

-Unfortunately magento core templates do not accomodate reloading teh posted form data, back into the contacts form.
+Unfortunately magento core templates do not accomodate reloading the posted form data.
 This means that if the captcha was incorrect, the user will be given a new blank form.
-This is obviously not ideal.
+Obviously not ideal.

-The captcha extension places the form data into the customer session, aptly named formdata, using the following line of code
+The captcha extension places the form data into the customer session, aptly named 'formData', using the following lines of code

     $data = $controller->getRequest()->getPost();
     Mage::getSingleton('customer/session')->setFormData($data);

 You can re-populate the form data using the information stored in the session.
-This will require you to make changes to the form.phtml file.
-It is really up to you, how you will retrieve the session data, and use it.
+This will require you to make some changes to the form.phtml file.
+It is really up to you how you will retrieve and use the session data.
 As an example, you can do this at the top of the template form.phtml:

     $formData = new Varien_Object();